EgorMaximenko/schur_rep_incr/README.md

 # schur_rep_incr
-This is a collection of test for the mathematical paper "Bialternant formula for Schur polynomials with repeating variables" by Luis Angel González-Serrano and Egor Maximenko (2024).
+This is a collection of tests for the mathematical paper "Bialternant formula for Schur polynomials with repeating variables" by Luis Angel González-Serrano and Egor Maximenko (2024).

-Here we test formulas from the new version of the paper, where the degrees of polynomials are increasing by rows.
+Here, we test formulas from the new version of the paper, where the degrees of polynomials are increasing by rows.

 In the project https://github.com/EgorMaximenko/schur_rep,